High Quality Links purple

 Mention something specific about the journalist’s previous work or the publication’s recent articles to show that you’ve done your homework.

-Another way to get PR backlinks is by sending your story to an automated press release service.
-While your content has a good chance of being published, Google’s algorithms will quickly detect whether or not these types of publishing websites are relevant or high quality.
+Another way to get PR backlinks is to send your story to an automated press release service.
+While your content has a good chance of being published, Google’s algorithms will quickly detect whether or not these types of publishing websites are relevant or high-quality.

 Being published on these websites will not help you get quality backlinks.

 An excellent example is a campaign we created for the Accounting Institute for Success.
-We created a timeline of tax evasion claims around Donald Trump.
+We created a timeline of tax evasion claims related to Donald Trump.
 This took some intensive research and design work, but it paid off.

-At the time, Trump was the President of the U.S., so we were able to build high-quality backlinks from authoritative sites like Slashdot and Mashable.
+At the time, Trump was in his first term as the President of the U.S., so we were able to build high-quality backlinks from authoritative sites like Slashdot and Mashable:

 Trump link building campaign

 Good PR campaigns require creativity and perseverance.
 You might have to try a few ideas that don’t work at first.
-Read our article on how we achieve getting PR backlinks for more information.
+Read our article on how we achieve getting PR backlinks for more insights.

 2) Create Linkable Assets

 Linkable assets are content or resources that are so good that other websites will want to link to them.
-This makes them excellent sources of quality links.
+This is also known as creating link-worthy content, and it makes them excellent sources of quality links.

 Here’s how to create a linkable asset that will earn you backlinks: